vandrada/csb/chromoprocessor/README.md

     chromoprocessor to_process.txt /home/You/VarScan.jar mpileup2snp -v --n-region=6

 # Notes
-A `varscan.conf` and a `samtools.conf` are expected to be in the current working directory when the program is called.
-The files should contain the arguments and parameters you want to pass to VarScan and samtools respectively.
+A `varscan.conf` and a `samtools.conf` are expected to be in the current working directory when the program is called, if they don't exist the default parameters for VarScan and samtools will be used.
+The files should contain parameters you want to pass to VarScan and samtools respectively.

 A very minimal example of `samtools.conf` will be